 3. Keep Your Core Skills Sharp

 The developers who get the most out of AI tools are the ones who could do the work without them.
-AI amplifies skill — it doesn’t replace it.
-If you don’t understand how a sprite renderer works, AI-generated rendering code won’t save you.
+AI amplifies skill - it does not replace it.
+If you do not understand how a sprite renderer works, AI-generated rendering code will not save you.

 4. Track What’s Actually Faster

-Not everything that seems faster with AI actually is.
-We’ve found cases where the time spent prompting, reviewing, and fixing AI output exceeded what manual work would have taken.
-Measure honestly.
+Something that feels faster with AI is not always faster in practice.
+There are cases where prompting, reviewing, and fixing the output takes longer than manual work would have taken.
+Measure it honestly.

-For an indie studio working primarily in 2D:
+For an indie studio working mainly in 2D:

-- Code assistant: Use one that understands your primary language well — for C++ game dev, the current leaders handle templates and game patterns competently
+• Code assistant: pick one that understands your primary language properly - for C++ game dev, the current leaders handle templates and game patterns competently

-- Testing: AI-powered playtest analysis and automated test generation
+• Testing: use AI-powered playtest analysis and automated test generation

 The Honest Assessment

 AI tools in 2026 are genuinely useful for game development.
-They’re not transformative in the way the hype suggested, but they’re not gimmicks either.
-They’re productivity tools that work best in the hands of skilled developers who understand both their capabilities and limitations.
+They are not as transformative as the hype implied, but they are not gimmicks either.
+They are productivity tools that work best in the hands of skilled developers who understand both their capabilities and their limits.

-The indie developers who’ll benefit most are those who integrate AI thoughtfully — as one tool among many in a well-equipped workshop — rather than as a replacement for craft.
+The indie developers who benefit most are the ones who integrate AI carefully, as one tool among many in a well-equipped workshop, rather than treating it as a replacement for craft.

 Share your AI tool experiences in our community forum, or browse our project pages to see the results of our own tooling experiments.